WayScience/virtual_stain_flow/src/virtual_stain_flow/models/README.md

 it is recommended to initialize a `Stage` class with a **Spatial Dimension Altering** `in_block` and a **Computational** `comp_block`.

-The module provides additional Stage classes, that still can be flexibly initialized with custom combination of `in_block` and `comp_block`, and with predefined behavior:
+The subpackage provides additional Stage classes, that still can be flexibly initialized with custom combination of `in_block` and `comp_block`, and with predefined behavior:
 - `DownStage`: Handles downsampling operations from a input feature map tensor.